Because we all want to enjoy more success

-The schedule throughout these are very busy DOING MATHEMATICS, with a healthy mix of seriousness and laughter, geekiness and play, indoors and out!
+The schedule throughout these are very busy DOING MATHEMATICS (we do not include sight-seeing excursions, these are best kept as families to enjoy on holidays), with a healthy mix of seriousness and laughter, geekiness and play, indoors and out!

 Participants sometimes think deeply alone, work in teams, be inspired by speakers and create using their imagination!

 This unique platform enables participants to network and build lasting friendships and life-long memories - usually the main highlight of their schooling years.